10maurycy10/10maurycy10.github.io/content/tutorials/super_simple_directional_microwave_antenna/index.md

 You can also turn one into a horn antenna, by adding a metal horn onto the end of the waveguide.

-# Calculator
+# Diameter calculator
+A

-This is a tool for quickly calculating the dimensions of the antenna:
+This is a tool for quickly calculating the the waveguide and monopole sizes of the antenna.

 {{< rawhtml >}}